Supra5168/EaglerX-Server/README.md

 ### If the server crashes due to running out of memory

 Open up `main.sh` on the left sidebar.
-On line 20, change the 2 instances of `1024` to whatever you want, such as `2048` for double the memory (2 GB).
-Make sure to not remove the `M`.
+At the top, change the `PAPER_MAX_RAM` variable to whatever you want.
+(1024 is 1GB, so if you want 4GB: you can do 4096)

 ### To save progress:
 **Notice: Paper should do this automatically!**